tavip/linux/Documentation/labs/app_dev_debug.rst

 Exercise 3 - Segmentation fault
 ------------------------------------------------------

-Got to 3-gdb/ directory and examine the source.
+Go to 3-gdb/ directory and examine the source.
 The program should read a message from stdin and display it.

   * Compile and run the source.